 Engaging Franchisees in Energy Management & Benchmarking

-The Wendy's Company is the third-largest quick-service hamburger company in the United States, with nearly 6,500 franchise and company-operated restaurants in the country.
-Wendy’s is a strong advocate of saving energy, and joined the Better Buildings Challenge in 2015 with a commitment to reduce energy use by at least 20% across a portfolio of all company-operated restaurants.
+The Wendy's Company is the third-largest quick-service hamburger company in the United States, with more than 6,600 franchise and company-operated restaurants across the globe.
+Wendy’s is a strong advocate of saving energy, and joined the Better Buildings Challenge in 2015 with a commitment to reduce energy use by at least 20 percent across a portfolio of its company-operated restaurants.

 As a part of these efforts, the energy team at Wendy’s provides coaching to participating franchisees on gathering energy historical data from utility companies, setting up their restaurants in Portfolio Manager, capturing monthly energy use and costs, and understanding potential costs and potential return on investments from energy upgrades.
 In addition, the Wendy’s Quality Supply Chain Co-Op, Inc. negotiated optimal rates with third party energy data management firms to aid in the data collection process.

-Finally, they work to share and celebrate the individual franchisee successes, as it is a critical part of the implementation plan, and programs like the Better Buildings Challenge fit nicely within this model because it allows for the recognition and amplification of both the company’s and franchisees efforts.
-Wendy’s has seen that sharing best practices and celebrating milestone events have been critical to building change momentum amongst franchisees; as was evident through events like the Better Buildings Challenge media event, held at a franchisee location in Mobile, AL.
+Finally, they work to share and celebrate the individual franchisee successes, as it is a critical part of the implementation plan, and programs like the Better Buildings Challenge fit nicely within this model by allowing for the recognition and amplification of both the company’s and franchise organizations' efforts.
+Wendy’s has seen that sharing best practices and celebrating milestone events have been critical to building change momentum amongst franchisees; as was evident through events like the Better Buildings Challenge media event held at a franchisee location in Mobile, Alabama.

 Wendy’s followed a systematic, multi-step approach in encouraging franchisees to set energy conservation goals and to provide guidance on data collection and benchmarking.